-Individuals looking to work in the field of educational therapy and provide services to students and families.
+Individuals looking to expand into the field of educational therapy and provide much needed services to students and families.

-- Strategies for addressing social and emotional aspects of learning problems
+Strategies for addressing social and emotional aspects that impede learning

-- Methods for forming supportive relationships with clients and their support system(s)
+Methods for forming mutually supportive relationships with clients, families, schools and other involved professionals

 Prior to enrolling, please ensure that you meet the following minimum requirements:

-- Two years or more of classroom teaching or related experience
+Two years of K-12 classroom teaching or related experience